Syncingoutt/Fenix-Web/README.md

 <p>This project is not affiliated with or endorsed by XD (XD inc.) in any way.</p>

 <p><b>Something to note, since I do not use the Chinese FE tracker DB, a lot of items might be missing.
 There are 135 items in the JSON file, so you will definitely see some items that are (unkown item(ID), however, i constantly update it as I play)</b></p>
+<p> Update ^, in SSN11 TLIDB has started to show item ID, meaning that I will be adding a huge list of items on season launch once they upload images there as well!</p>

 <i>Disclaimer: Portions of this repository were created or refined using AI-assisted development tools.
 Cursor and Claude AI were both used extensively for script writing.
 UI/UX design was made by me without the use of AI.</i>